jclouds/legacy-jclouds/index.md

 Programming against cloud environments can be challenging. jclouds focuses on the following areas so that you can get started in the cloud sooner.

 ### SIMPLE INTERFACE
-Get started without dealing with REST-like APIs or WS.
+Get started without dealing with REST-like APIs or WebServices.
 Instead of creating new object types, jclouds reuses concepts like maps so that the programming model is familiar.

 ### RUNTIME PORTABILITY
 jclouds drivers enable you to operate in restricted environments like Google App Engine.
 There are very few required dependencies, so jclouds is unlikely